 However, there is one key aspect which business owners have been typically neglecting over the years, which needs to be computerized just like the rest of the business.
 Yes, we are talking about the language of business – accounting.
 Just like how language is the backbone of communication, accounting is the backbone of the business.
 Like how we use language to communicate with the people around us, accounting is the basic language used to communicate all the crucial information that owners, managers and investors need, to effectively evaluate a company’s financial performance.
 Unfortunately, business owners have typically underestimated the importance of accounting, and have considered it to be just, “an activity meant for the accountant”, whereas the very purpose of accounting is to help stakeholders, make better business decisions, by providing them with the right information.

-Anybody who values his / her money will never want to run an organization or make any investment decisions without accurate and timely financial information.
+because of the introduction of Anybody who values his / her money will never want to run an organization or make any investment decisions without accurate and timely financial information.
 In other words, questioning why accounting is important, is as good as asking – “why are you bothered about where your money goes?”

 With that perspective, it may be safe to conclude that the preferred step for businesses to take at this point – is to computerize their accounting as well, along with the rest of their business operations.
 Listed below are 8 reasons why you need to shift from Manual Accounting to Computerized Accounting.